deckebach-michael/cs457-pa1/README.md

 Allows the user to add a new field or column of table to an already existing table.
 The table must exist.
 Note that there is no checking to ensure that field names are unique presently.
 Under the hood, the program is reading in the existing `<table>` into memory, appending a new field, `<field>`, to each row, and then writing that data back out to a new file of the same name.

     ALTER TABLE <table> ADD <field> <datatype>;

+### BEGIN TRANSACTION
+Beings a transaction event.
+It flips the session variable `is_transaction` to True, which is then used by subsequent commands to track what tables have been locked and modified.

+    BEGIN TRANSACTION;

+### COMMIT
+Completes a transaction event.
+It goes through every table locked by the transaction and commits their changes to disk.
+If no changes have been made, a transaction abort message is displayed.

 ### CREATE DATABASE
 Allows the user to initiate a new, empty database of name `<database>`.
 Under the hood, the program is using os.mkdir to create a new folder to represent the database.